DataDog/documentation/content/en/metrics/custom_metrics/historical_metrics.md

 ## What is Historical Metrics Ingestion?

-{{< img src="metrics/custom_metrics/historical_metrics/diagram_historical-metrics-ingestion_intro.png" alt="Diagram showing the ingestion flow for Historical Metrics" >}}

 Datadog classifies *historical metrics* as metric points with timestamps that are older than an hour relative to the time of submission.
 If Historical Metrics Ingestion is not enabled, metrics older than an hour from submission are not ingested.

 For example, your metric (`exampleMetricA`) emits a value to Datadog at 1:00 PM EST, and the timestamp on that value is 10:00 AM EST. This metric value is classified as _historical_ because it has a timestamp 3 hours older relative to the time of submission.

-Metric points that are resent with the same timestamp and tag-value combination within Datadog are replaced with a *"last point wins"* ingestion rule.
-If you send a metric with a value of X, and resend that metric with a value of Y, both with the same timestamp, the Y replaces the X as the value of the metric.
-This is because Y is the most recent submission.
+With Historical Metrics Ingestion enabled, if you submit metrics with the same timestamp and same tag-value combination to Datadog, Datadog preserves the most recent ingested value.
+That is, If within the same timestamp, you submit a metric with a value of X, and also send that metric with a value of Y, whichever value is the most recently submitted will be preserved.

 You can start ingesting historical metric values by enabling Historical Metrics Ingestion on the [Metrics Summary Page][1] for *counts, rates, and gauges* metric types.  **Note**: Historical Metrics Ingestion is not available for distribution metrics.